t-mart/aqueue/README.md

 Disclaimer: aqueue, or any asynchronous framework, is only going to be helpful if you're performing work is I/O-bound.

+#### `process` method, required

+An item class must define an async `process` method.
+As arguments, it should accept two positional arguments:

+1. a `aqueue.EnqueueFn` that can be called to enqueue more work.
+That type is simply an alias for `Callable[[Item], None]`.
+2. a `aqueue.SetDescFn` that can be called to update this worker's status with a string description.

+#### `after_children_processed` method, optional

+You can implement an `after_children_processed` method.
+After this item's `process` and any (recursive) child's `process` are called, this method will be called.

+#### `track_overall` property, optional

+If set to True, when this item is enqueued, the Overall Progress total count increments.
+After its process method completed, the Overall Progress completed count increments

 ### Starting your Queue

 Then, start your queue with an initial item(s) to kick things off.